25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 - Output logs to Amazon S3 & AWS CloudWatch Logs
 - Metrics to monitor CodeBuild statistics
 - Use CloudWatch Events to detect failed builds and trigger notifications
-- Use CloudWatch Alarms to notify if you need “thresholds” for failures
+- Use CloudWatch Alarms to notify if you need "thresholds" for failures
 - CloudWatch Events / AWS Lambda as a Glue
 - SNS notifications
 - Ability to reproduce CodeBuild locally to troubleshoot in case of errors